carlosmagnorosa/MyPokedex/README.md

 An output cache was added to this API methods.
 A MemoryCache was also added to the 2 external services.

-For production, I would add improved logging, improved cache settings, global exception handling, a better Health check endpoint.
+For production, I would add improved logging, improved cache settings, global exception handling, a better Health check endpoint, and configure endpoints via Docker Environment variables
 Depending on the importance of the service, we could also add metrics to verify error rates, cache hits/size, third party api errors.